Improving heart health: reducing the risk of stroke and dementia

 For example, those who maintained ideal cardiovascular health from midlife — who had the highest scores — “a 33% lower likelihood of microbleeds in the brain and a 37% lower chance of heart attacks”compared to people whose scores decreased, explains Sedaghat .

-“You can prevent a lot of brain damage by doing these Measures for good cardiovascular health, according to Dr. Vladimir Hachinski, University Professor of Clinical Neurological Sciences at Western University in London, Ontario, Canada.
+“You can prevent a lot of brain damage by doing these Measures for good cardiovascular health”, according to Dr. Vladimir Hachinski, University Professor of Clinical Neurological Sciences at Western University in London, Ontario, Canada.
 “And you can see the results here.”

 Reduce risk of brain damage

-Hachinski, a pioneer in the field of stroke and vascular dementia research who wasn’t involved in the new study, says he’s not surprised to see that improving cardiovascular health overall reduces the risk of certain types of brain damage could lower.
+Hachinski, a pioneer in the field of stroke and vascular dementia research who wasn’t involved in the new study, says he’s not surprised to see that improving cardiovascular health overall reduces the risk of certain types of brain damage might lower.

 He would like to see follow-up studies that delve deeper into which components of heart health have the greatest impact brain health have.
 “The next important step is to look at which of these have the strongest relationships.”